Cars24

 Extended Warranty is a Waste of Money

 It is not if you end up driving a lot.
-The more kilometres you rack up, the more you recover the upfront costs for extended warranty.
+The more kilometres you rack up, the more you recover the upfront costs for an extended warranty.

 In fact, if you own a car known for higher repair costs, you end up saving a lot in terms of repairs with an extended warranty.